-This website provides access to the NHN herbarium database.
+This website provides access to the NHN herbarium specimens and images.
 NHN is the botany department of Naturalis Biodiversity Center.

 The NHN herbarium database incorporates data from various sources.
 A majority of records relate to specimens held at one of the NHN herbaria (L, U & WAG).
 The database also contains records of duplicates sent to other herbaria, specimens databased for taxonomic revision and from areas of special interest to NHN, for instance Gabon.